o2r-project/erc-spec/docs/spec/index.md

 For archival, it can also be confusing to replicate code and text, albeit them potentially being relatively small in size, within the container.

 Therefore a host directory MUST be [**mounted**](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) (also "bind-mounted") into the compendium container at runtime using a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume).

-The Dockerfile MUST contain a `VOLUME` instruction to define the mount point of the ERC base directory within the container.
-This mount point MUST be `/erc` and the bind MUST be configured as with _read and write access_.
-Implementations SHOULD make sure an execution does not interfere with original uploaded files, but a write access is required to store the created display file outside of the container.

-The Dockerfile MUST contain a `WORKDIR` instruction with the value `/erc`.

-The Dockerfile SHOULD NOT contain a `COPY` or `ADD` command to include data, code or text from the ERC into the image.
-These commands MAY be used to copy code or libraries which must be available during the image build.

 !!! tip "Example Dockerfile"
     In this example we use a [_Rocker_](https://github.com/rocker-org/rocker) base image to reproduce computations made in R.